 - Sackets Harbor, USA

-Here is a good resource where you can learn about all the cruises organized, sorted by time and place.
+Here is a good resource where you can learn about all the organized cruises, sorted by time and place.

 The famous creamy dressing was invented here!
-Did you know?
+Did you know that?

-FUN FACT: Here is the story about the invention of this famous sauce – Mr. George Boldt, the magnate and the guy who built the beautiful castle for his wife (which I mentioned above) liked the sauce so much that he named it in the honor of the place it was invented.
-He ordered for the sauce to be served in the menu of posh Waldorf-Astoria Hotel in New York, which Boldt was managing at the time.
-The rest is history as they say. 🙂
+FUN FACT: Here is the story about the invention of this famous sauce – Mr. George Boldt, the magnate and the guy who built the beautiful castle for his wife (which I mentioned above) liked the sauce so much he named it in honor of the place it was invented.
+He ordered the sauce to be served on the menu of the posh Waldorf-Astoria Hotel in New York, which Boldt was managing at the time.
+The rest is history, as they say. 🙂

 Thousand Islands Hotels

-NOTE: If your flight is early in the morning the next day, you might want to rush it and go directly to Montreal without staying overnight in Thousand Islands (it is about 2 hours).
+NOTE: If your flight is early in the morning the next day, you might want to rush it and go directly to Montreal without staying overnight in Thousand Islands (it is about a 2 hour drive).
 If this is your case, please refer to my Airport Hotels recommendations section below.

 Me, on the other hand, I had enough time and I really wanted to relax on my last day with my best friend sipping on a glass of red wine.
 I am very happy we decided to stay overnight!

-Here is the hotel I stayed plus other suggestions for 1000 Islands hotels sorted by price and reviews:
+Here is the hotel I stayed at plus other suggestions for Thousand Islands hotels sorted by price and reviews:

-Middle-priced (from 150 to 220 CAD): Riverview B&B is a great middle-priced accommodation in Gananoque, 31km away from Thousand Islands Playhouse.
-This bed and breakfasts awaits you with a super friendly staff, free Wi-Fi and great service!
-Another good option for travelers is 1000 Islands B&B. This one has a heated swimming pool, cozy rooms and it is only 30 minutes away by car from Gananoque!
+Middle-priced (from $150 to $220 CAD): Riverview B&B is a great middle-priced accommodation in Gananoque, 31km from Thousand Islands Playhouse.
+This bed and breakfast has a super friendly staff, free Wi-Fi and great service!
+Another good option for travelers is 1000 Islands B&B. This one has a heated swimming pool, cozy rooms and it is only 30 minutes by car from Gananoque!